ThalesGroup/secure-ml/security-policy/ml-secpol-detailed.md

-## ML Security Plan - Security Requirements
+## ML Security Policy - Security Requirements

-For context, please refer to the [earlier page](ml-secplan.md) before proceeding with this content.
+For context, please refer to the [earlier page](ml-secpol.md) before proceeding with this content.

-For implementation details of the below requirements, refer to [ML SecPlan Guidelines](guidelines/ml-secplan-guidelines.md).
+For implementation details of the below requirements, refer to [ML SecPol Guidelines](guidelines/ml-secpol-guidelines.md).

 ### Data Security